open-ch/pyrene/FAQ.md

 The requirements are set as a `peerDepenencies` in the `package.json`.
 Users of Pyrene have to have `react` and `react-dom` imported as npm dependencies.

 ## How to use Pyrene ?
-1. Install the library by using npm or yan.
+1. Install the library by using npm or yarn.
 2. Import Pyrene's style at the entry point of your application :

 ```